 Researchers found that the bra that provided more support helped the women's bodies — including their torso, pelvis and upper arms — move in a more preferable shape for running.

-Breast pain, bad posture and diminished physical performance are just a few of the risks of working out without a bra.
-Your breasts consist of delicate tissues that need proper support during exercise.
+Breast pain, sagging and diminished physical performance are a few of the risks of exercising without a bra.

 Risks of Running Without a Bra